BABA PLASTIC Co., Ltd.

 Choosing from among many ideas, we decided to develop the 3D Orizuru-shaped item, one of Hiroshima’s symbols.
 Thick shapes, with concavo-convex surfaces and sharp edges, are generally considered difficult to manufacture.
 But we made a prototype with a 3D printer and then a metal mold, and Furuta Resin Industry also continued the coating process by trial and error to solve problems one by one.

-We applied coating in the famous “soul red” color, which is used for cars manufactured by the Hiroshima-based car maker Mazda.
 As Hiroshima-based manufacturers, we put our techniques and pride into each item to produce these resin orizuru charms for accessories and other small items.
 We’d like people around the world to wear our orizuru charms.

 K’s design room / Art Director & Graphic Designer